 We mentioned already that the connection between the origin of homochirality and the origin of life has been suspected since the early work of Pasteur.
 This connection became more concrete with an important discovery of Joyce et al. (1984).
-He performed experiments with polynucleotide templates, which facilitate polymerization with the complementary monomers of the same handedness.2
+He performed experiments with polynucleotide tem-